tibidata/road_geometry/project_plan.md

 ## Table of contents
 1) Short description of the project
 2) Description of the used technologies
-3) Description of the idea
-4) Milestones
+3) Milestones
-5) MVP
+4) MVP

 ## Short description of the project
-The project is a school project for the 'Computer aided modeling' course at the University of Szeged.
+>The project is a school project for the 'Computer aided modeling' course at the University of Szeged.
 The goal of the project is to implement two clustering algorithms based on a paper published by Judit Nagy-György, Norbert Bogya, Zsolt Vizi and Róbert Fazekas.
 The algorithms are already implemented in Matlab my goal is to implement them in python.

 ## Description of the used technologies
-During the project I'm planning to use several python libraries:
+> During the project I'm planning to use several python libraries:
-- Matplotlib
+> - Matplotlib
-- Numpy
+> - Numpy
-- OpenCV
+> - OpenCV
-- Pandas
+> - Pandas
-- Scipy
+> - Scipy
-- Sklearn
+> - Sklearn

-Development environment:
+> Development environment:
-- PyCharm
+> - PyCharm

-Version control system:
+> Version control system:
-- Github
+> - Github

-If needed I will use other programming languages like Go or Julia.
+>If needed I will use other programming languages like Go or Julia.

-## Short description of the idea

 ## Milestones